th-yoo/niquests-ratelimiter/README.md

 * `pyrate-limiter` is a general-purpose rate-limiting library that implements the leaky bucket algorithm, supports multiple rate limits, and has optional persistence with SQLite and Redis backends
-* `requests-ratelimiter` adds some conveniences for sending rate-limited HTTP requests with the `requests` library
+* `niquests-ratelimiter` adds some conveniences for sending rate-limited HTTP requests with the `niquests` library
 * It can be used as either a [session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects) or a [transport adapter](https://requests.readthedocs.io/en/latest/user/advanced/#transport-adapters)